bsander/git-kit/README.md

 # git kit

-This is my git kit, a collection of shell scripts that have formed over time to help me with various repetitive git tasks on my or my employer's git repositories.
+This is my git kit, a collection of shell scripts that have formed over time to help me with various repetitive git tasks on several of my git repositories.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->